 This experience increased my understanding of the current possibilities and limitations of CAT scanning, 3D software and 3D printing.
 These technologies have the potential to be useful in several areas of my profession such as the restoration and study of historical instruments.

 As for the future of 3D printing in general, I can’t help but be concerned by the environmental costs of producing, recycling and disposing of the thermoplastic materials used.
 Also, in a world where obsolescence is frighteningly setting in as a norm, one might want to consider the durability of these materials and the ease/safety of repairs to extend the lifetime of a finished object.

 Working with these synthetic materials increased my appreciation for the versatility of wood, and I contemplate the utopian vision of forest’s sustainability, slow growth, preservation of diversity resulting in better quality and choice of wood, both for instruments and other uses.
-I fear that global warming, among other challenges, will make it difficult to go in this direction.
+I fear that climate change, among other challenges, will make it difficult to go in this direction.
 Also, as we already know, ebony is another problematic wood not only because of its scarcity, but also because of the decreasing quality, due to various exploitative abuses of forests.
 I looked for new options for fingerboards and was able to identify new composite alternatives, already in production, available for violin fingerboards.
 These fingerboards look similar to ebony and are easy to work with.
 The composite material is more durable than ebony and resists normal wear.
 This would decrease the need for the fingerboard planing, which is a financial incentive for musicians.
 At the time of writing there are a few other options available.
 I’ll try to write about this in a future blog post.